wkalt/puppetdb/README.md

 puppet master --configprint hostprivkey
 ```

-These values then, respectively, get set as `ssl-ca-cert`, `ssl-cert`, and `ssl-key` in the `[webserver]` stanza of your `classifier.ini` file.
+These values then, respectively, get set as `ssl-ca-cert`, `ssl-cert`, and `ssl-key` in the `webserver` stanza of your `classifier.conf` file.
+You also need to configure the classifier to listen on a different port with SSL, by setting `ssl-host` and `ssl-port`.
 On a single-master puppet enterprise installation on the host `glitch.domain.com`, for example, this ends up looking like:

 ```
-[webserver]
+webserver: {
   # Listen on all interfaces
-host = 0.0.0.0
+  host: 0.0.0.0
-port = 1261
+  port: 1261
+  ssl-host: 0.0.0.0
+  ssl-port: 1262
-ssl-key = /etc/puppetlabs/puppet/ssl/private_keys/glitch.domain.com.pem
+  ssl-key: /etc/puppetlabs/puppet/ssl/private_keys/glitch.domain.com.pem
-ssl-cert = /etc/puppetlabs/puppet/ssl/certs/glitch.domain.com.pem
+  ssl-cert: /etc/puppetlabs/puppet/ssl/certs/glitch.domain.com.pem
-ssl-ca-cert = /etc/puppetlabs/puppet/ssl/certs/ca.pem
+  ssl-ca-cert: /etc/puppetlabs/puppet/ssl/certs/ca.pem
+}
 ```

 ## Configure the puppetmaster's auth.conf